Hợp ca tranh tài

 The format was a multi-province "bragging rights" competition between about 15-person choirs assembled in the hometowns of the recording artists that support them.
 The choirs compete for a cash prize of 500 million VND.
 The prize is in the form of a contribution to a charity active in the artist's hometown.

-The choir led by Siu Black, Mỹ Lệ, Đức Tuấn, Khánh Linh, Nguyễn Ngọc Anh, Phương Thanh and Phan Đinh Tùng.
+The choirs were led by Siu Black, Mỹ Lệ, Đức Tuấn, Khánh Linh, Nguyễn Ngọc Anh, Phương Thanh and Phan Đinh Tùng.

 Teams and results

 Song list

 Each choir performed as part of a multi-choir medley format as well as songs for the finale night of the show.
 The choirs will be eliminated one by one until the final two choirs move to the finale.